 Yes.
 The Diocese of Oklahoma allows same-gender marriage in the church and Trinity is happy to accommodate all couples that meet the guidelines.
-The couple must undergo pre-marital counseling with a member of the clergy.
+The couple must undergo pre-marital counseling with a member of the clergy, as would any other couple.
 Please feel free to contact us with further questions.

 The Trinity clergy are always in charge of the service but we will be happy to work with you in having outside clergy assist.
 The liturgy will always be from the Book of Common Prayer.
 Trinity must invite any other participants so please consult with your priest before you extend even an informal invitation.

 WILL SOMEONE BE ABLE TO HELP US ON THE BIG DAY?

 The Wedding Committee of our Altar Guild coordinates all weddings and blessings at Trinity.
 The Clergy and the Wedding Committee will direct both rehearsals and weddings/blessings, consulting with you on all arrangements.
 They will make sure you are where you need to be.
 Bridal consultants are not needed, though you are welcome to have them assist you in dressing.

 WHERE DO WE ORDER FLOWERS?

 Trinity is a beautiful church and very little floral decoration is needed.
 Normally two urns near the Altar are ample.
 Generally the florist picks up the liners for those urns, fills them, and returns them the day of your wedding or blessing.
 Flowers are left in the church following the wedding.